-You can Be a Ventriloquist!!
+You can Be a Ventriloquist!
 Learn Ventriloquism - Start today

-Ventriloquists are competing and winning contests all over the world like Darci Lynne, Terry Fator, Paul Zerdin.
-Jeff Dunham plays to huge stadiums and has top rated TV Specials, Jay Johnson won a Tony Award for his Broadway show, Ronn Lucas performs for presidents and royalty.
+Ventriloquists are competing and winning contests all over the world like Darci Lynne, Terry Fator, and Paul Zerdin.
+Jeff Dunham plays to huge stadiums and has top rated TV Specials, Jay Johnson won a Tony Award for his Broadway show, and Ronn Lucas performs for presidents and royalty.
 David Strassman, Nina Conti, Dan Horn and many others are performing in sold out theaters, on cruise ships, in corporate shows and on variety shows.
 Full time and part time ventriloquists are also working locally doing birthday parties, charity events, churches, schools, day care and mall shows….

 SO CAN YOU!